oiami/common-prefix/README.md

 # common-prefix
-A function to find a common prefix for list of words
+A function to find the longest common prefix string amongst an array of strings.

 ### To run function